-- Drainage of substances/liquids with varied colors and consistency from the ear canal
+- Drainage of substances/liquids with different colors and consistency from the ear canal

 - Drainage through an ear tube is included

-- Normal discharge: earwax or water.
+- Earwax.
 Earwax is light brown, dark brown, or orange brown in color.
 If it gets wet, it can look like a discharge.

 - Your child looks or acts very sick

-- Discharge is yellow or green, cloudy white or foul-smelling (pus)
+- Discharge is yellow or green, cloudy white or smells bad

-- Clear drainage (not from a head injury) persists over 24 hours
+- Clear drainage (not from a head injury) lasts more than 24 hours

 - You have other questions or concerns